Hello-Peter-GPU-Hackathon/CNN-Image-Classification/README.md

 ## About The Project

 This is a CNN model built with Tensorflow for binary classification of images.
-It is a part of GPU-Hackathon.
+It is a part of India Academia Connect AI Hackathon.

 Dataset contains Training and testing sets.

-Train folder - NON TEXT images are stored in 'background' sub folder and TEXT images are stored in 'hi' sub folder.
+Training dataset folder - NON TEXT images are stored in 'background' sub folder and TEXT images are stored in 'hi' sub folder.

-Test folder - Contains both TEXT and NON-TEXT images to be classified with label 1 for TEXT images and label 0 for NON_TEXT images.
+Test dataset folder - Contains both TEXT and NON-TEXT images to be classified with label 1 for TEXT images and label 0 for NON_TEXT images.

 ## Built With